Claude Barnes: School

 As a teenager, Barnes attended Dudley High School, an all black school in Greensboro, North Carolina.
 Barnes was an advocate of Black Power, who was active in two black-separatist movements called the "Greensboro Association of Poor People" and "Students Organized for Black Unity".
 In Spring 1969, Barnes was 17 and the junior class president.
 Teachers of both races perceived Barnes to be the puppet of Nelson Johnson, who was a university student and the leader of Greensboro Association of Poor People.

-The school held student government elections on 2 May 1969, and about 600 students wrote Barnes' name on the ballot for student present.
+The school held student government elections on 2 May 1969, and about 600 students wrote Barnes' name on the ballot for student president.
 The election committee decided that these votes were invalid, and declared Connie Herbin who received 200 votes as the winner.
-This led to protests by students both from the school and nearby North Carolina Agricultural and Technical State University; on 21 May 1969 a man was killed during shooting between students and the police; the National Guard was called in, and early the next day the mayor declared a state of emergency in Greensboro.
+This led to protests by students both from the school and nearby North Carolina Agricultural and Technical State University; on 21 May 1969 a man was killed during a shooting between students and the police; the National Guard was called in, and early the next day the mayor declared a state of emergency in Greensboro.
 Disturbances continued until 24 May.
 These events are known as the Greensboro Rebellion.